marcopolo4k/Provision/README.md

 ## Features
 This is mainly designed to get basic environment stuffs over to a newly provisioned VM:
 - Stitch together a bash_custom file.
 This let's you have a hierarchy of alias files for 'all VMs' vs 'QA VMs'.
-Reference are automatically added: bash_profile->bash_custom bashrc->bash_custom.
+References are automatically added: bash_profile->bash_custom bashrc->bash_custom.
-- Copy .vimrc file.
+- Copy .vimrc or any file to home directory.
 - Insert your ssh key into authorized hosts.

 But, it will also:
-- Copy any file you specify over to the home dir
-- Perform search and replace on any file
+- Perform search and replace on any file copied.
-- Perform the mentioned 'stitching' on any file
+- Perform the mentioned 'stitching' on any file.
-- Run any bash script
+- Run any bash script.
-- 'sudo -i' to root if needed (like some local cP OS images)
+- 'sudo -i' to root if needed (like some local cP OS images).

 ## Installation
 perl modules need to be installed: